Patrick Pearse: Educational institutions

 Cullenswood House, the Pearse family home in Ranelagh where Pádraic first founded St Enda's, today houses a primary Gaelscoil (school for education through the Irish language) called Lios na nÓg, part of a community-based effort to revive the Irish language.
 Crumlin (Dublin) has the Pearse College of Further Education, and there was formerly an Irish language summer school in Gaoth Dobhair called Colaiste an Phiarsaigh.
 In Rosmuc there is an Irish-medium vocational school, Gairmscoil na bPiarsach.
 The main lecture hall at the Cadet School in Ireland is named after P.H.
 Pearse.
 In September 2014, Gaelcholáiste an Phiarsaigh, a new Irish language medium secondary school, opened its doors for the first time in the former Loreto Abbey buildings, just 1 km from the Pearse Museum in St Endas Park, Rathfarnham.
-Today Glanmire County Cork boasts the best secondary level Irish speaking college in Ireland called Coláiste an Phiarsaigh, which was named in honour and structured around Patrick Pearse's beliefs.
+Glanmire, County Cork boasts the best secondary-level Irish-speaking college in Ireland, called Coláiste an Phiarsaigh, which was named in honour of Patrick Pearse and structured around his beliefs.